deluxghost/mcserv/README.md

 mcserv
 ======

-A Linux Minecraft server launcher writen by Bash
+A Linux Minecraft server launcher writen by Bash.
+When the server crashed, the launcher can restart it.